QuentinRa/blog.quentinra.dev/info/kotlin/index.md

 * Unit is implicit, so it's optional too
 * There is no need for "main" to be in a class/static
 * There is no need for `;` (semicolon)
+* There is some "aliases" for functions such as "System.out.println" which has an alias "println".
 </div><div>

 ```kotlin